Case study no. 04

 The new architecture surfaced an old reflex.
 After the first tiered launch, some gold-tier buyers weren’t using all the benefits they had paid for.
 Some skipped the private channels.
 Some never booked their one-to-one calls.
 Tessa started worrying she wasn’t delivering enough.

 I pushed back hard on that.
-Value is not measured by usage.
-If a doctor chooses the gold tier and doesn’t use every feature, that is their decision.
+Value isn’t measured by usage.
+If a doctor chooses the gold tier and doesn’t use every feature, that’s their decision.
 The value is in the access, the option, the peace of mind on the morning of the interview.
-The job of the founder is to design the tier well and price it fairly.
-The job of the buyer is to use it however they need to.
+Tessa’s job is to design the tier well and price it fairly.
+The buyer’s job is to use it however they need to.

 The shift took months to fully land.
 You could see it working through the later sessions.
 She tightened tier rollovers.
 She limited bonus calls.
-She set boundaries that the previous version of her would have called unkind.
+She set boundaries that the previous version of her would’ve called unkind.

 “I’m trying to be a little bit firmer with boundaries around things.
 With the bonus calls, we’re being a bit more rigid.”

 That sentence is small.
-The shift behind it is the thing that lets a founder run a business at scale instead of being consumed by it.
+The shift behind it is the thing that lets you run a business at scale instead of being consumed by it.

 Stop being the business